Samuel Alito: Tenure

 On November 12, 2020, Alito made headlines for comments about the COVID-19 pandemic.
-Speaking to the Federalist Society, Alito criticized what he called the "loss of individual liberties", saying, "We have never before seen restrictions as severe, extensive and prolonged as those experienced for most of 2020", and called the pandemic "a Constitutional stress test".
+Speaking to the Federalist Society, Alito criticized what he called the "loss of individual liberties", saying, "We have never before seen restrictions as severe, extensive and prolonged as those experienced for most of 2020" and calling the pandemic "a Constitutional stress test".

+Alito has called himself a "practical originalist" and is a member of the Court's conservative bloc.
+He has been described as one of the Court's "most conservative justices".

 According to The New Yorker, since the 2020 appointment of Justice Amy Coney Barrett, Alito has become "the embodiment of a conservative majority that is ambitious and extreme", overruling progressive precedents from the 1960s and '70s that were previously out of conservatives' reach.

+Alito drew controversy in June 2024 when a filmmaker who had been posing as a conservative posted a secret recording in which he could be heard agreeing with her assertion that Christians should win "the moral argument" against the Left and return the country to "a place of godliness".
+When asked about political polarization in the United States, he responded, "one side or the other is going to win".

-Abortion
+Abortion jurisprudence

 In 2003, Congress passed the Partial-Birth Abortion Ban Act, which led to a lawsuit in the case of Gonzales v.
 Carhart.
 The Court had previously ruled in Stenberg v.
 Carhart that a state's ban on partial birth abortion was unconstitutional because such a ban did not have an exception in the case of a threat to the health of the mother.
 The membership of the Court changed after Stenberg, with Roberts and Alito replacing Rehnquist (a dissenter in Roe) and O'Connor (a supporter of Roe) respectively.
 Further, the ban at issue in Gonzales v.
 Carhart was a federal statute, rather than a state statute as in the Stenberg case.

 On April 18, 2007, the Supreme Court handed down a decision ruling the Partial-Birth Abortion Ban Act constitutional.
-Justice Anthony Kennedy wrote for the five-justice majority that Congress was within its power to generally ban the procedure, although the Court left open the door for as-applied challenges.
+Kennedy wrote for the five-justice majority that Congress was within its power to generally ban the procedure, although the Court left open the door for as-applied challenges.
 Kennedy said that the challenged statute was consistent with the Court's prior decisions in Roe v.
 Wade, Planned Parenthood v.
 Casey, and Stenberg v.
 Carhart.

 Alito joined fully in the majority, as did Roberts.
 Thomas filed a concurring opinion, joined by Scalia, contending that the Court's prior decisions in Roe v.
 Wade and Planned Parenthood v.
 Casey should be reversed, and also noting that the Partial-Birth Abortion Ban Act may exceed the powers of Congress under the Commerce Clause.
 Alito, Roberts, and Kennedy did not join that assertion.
-Justices Ginsburg, Souter, Breyer, and Stevens dissented, contending that the ruling ignored Supreme Court abortion precedent.
+Justices Ruth Bader Ginsburg, David Souter, Stephen Breyer, and John Paul Stevens dissented, contending that the ruling ignored Supreme Court abortion precedent.